Cold Gas and Star Formation in the Phoenix Cluster with JWST: Results

 The final SED model is shown in Figure \ref{fig:sed}.
 The attenuated stellar populations (blue) dominate in the UV and optical due to the obscuration of the AGN, while the AGN (purple) and dust emission (brown) dominate in the MIR-FIR.
 The data from $\sim 5-10$ $\mu$m in the observed frame (MIRI channel 1 and 2) provide the strongest constraints on the relative power of the AGN and dust emission, since dust emission in this range would correspond to dust heated above $\gtrsim 300$ K, which is difficult to achieve without the presence of an AGN.
 Notice that the AGN component dominates the SED in this range, whereas the dust emission becomes the dominant component in the FIR above $\sim 100$ $\mu$m, corresponding to much colder ($\sim 30$ K) temperatures.
 Interpolating our model at a rest-frame wavelength of 24 $\mu$m gives a total luminosity of $\nu L_\nu(24\,{\rm \mu m}) \approx 3.0 \times 10^{46}$ \ergs\, and an AGN-subtracted (i.e. host galaxy) luminosity of $\approx 1.3 \times 10^{46}$ \ergs.
 We will use these values in the next section for a more in-depth analysis of the heating mechanisms of the different gas and dust phases.

 The star formation history is shown in Figure \ref{fig:sfh}.
 The models settle on a fairly consistent star formation rate throughout the past 8 Gyr of the galaxy's history, with the average SFR over all time being around 400 \msunyr.
-The recent burst of star formation started $26 \pm 13$ Myr ago and favors models with large $e$-folding times of $600 \pm 400$ Myr, bringing the current instantaneous value of the SFR well above 1000 \msunyr.
-In other words, the star formation remains fairly constant after the burst, rather than dipping back down to the pre-burst rate.
-This implies that even the youngest O-type stars with lifetimes $\leqslant 10$ Myr should be present in the galaxy.
-The presence of extremely luminous O-type stars perhaps explains why, despite the young population contributing a considerable amount to the observed optical/UV luminosity, it only contributes $\sim$0.5\% of the total stellar mass.
-The stellar populations and star formation rates are summarized in Table \ref{tab:cigale_star}.
-These values are derived from the star formation history model given by the parameters in Table \ref{tab:cigale}.
+The recent burst of star formation started $26 \pm 13$ Myr ago and marginally favors models with large $e$-folding times of $600 \pm 400$ Myr, bringing the current instantaneous value of the SFR well above 1000 \msunyr.
+The exact shape of the star formation history is not well constrained by the photometry, which is evident in the large uncertainties of the $e$-folding times for both the main and burst populations.
+The data could be nearly equally well described by, for example, a model with a more heavy weighting towards stars that formed earlier (corresponding to shorter $e$-folding times).
+This may have an effect on the relative old and young population masses that we measure, but it will have a minimal effect on the long-time averaged star formation rates.
+These values are summarized in Table \ref{tab:cigale_star}, along with other parameters of the star formation history, which are derived from the parameters given in Table \ref{tab:cigale}.
+The fact that the late-time burst occurs within $\lesssim 20$ Myr suggests that even the youngest O-type stars with lifetimes $\leqslant 10$ Myr should be present in the galaxy.
+The presence of extremely luminous O-type stars explains why, despite the young population contributing a considerable amount to the observed optical/UV luminosity, it only contributes $\sim$0.5\% of the total stellar mass.